 Sample selection and recruitment

 The original study used purposive sampling to ensure that the participants were a homogenous sample with first-hand experience of the process of school exclusion.
-Of the 41 caregivers who took part in the original study, five met the criteria for this article (see Table 1 for details of caregivers and children).
+Of the 41 caregivers who took part in the original study, five met the criteria for this article (see Table 1 for details of caregivers and children).).

 They had a child with a diagnosis of autism